Lehigraphy/concordat/gate.md

 There.

 A warrior, no, a soldier.
 Nothing on him, really.
 But he had the movements, pointing, the line following with him.
-On a closer look, three small banners on his gorget.
+On a closer look, three small hammers on his gorget.

 The king yelled a command, and the Hallguard disengaged, mauls and poleaxes on guard.